Bishop's agony as he steps away from public duties due to a painful back injury

 Bishop Julian has been Lancashire's top Anglican clergyman since 2013, having previously been Archdeacon of Dorking in the Diocese of Guildford.

-The Bishop of Burnley, Rt Rev Philip North, and the Bishop of Lancaster, Rt Rev Jill Duff, are expected to deputise for him until he is fit to return.
+The Bishop of Burnley, Rt Rev Philip North, and the Bishop of Lancaster, Rt Rev Jill Duff, are supporting him until he is fit to return.

+A spokesperson said: “Bishop Julian has asked for the Diocese of Blackburn to pray for him as he awaits his operation for a slipped disc.

+"He will be off from January 25 until the middle to end of February to recover.